 The audit's objectives will largely determine the waste types and physical locations to be audited.
 Some examples of audit objectives could be:

-to collect baseline data for measuring the effectiveness of waste minimisation strategies.
+To collect baseline data for measuring the effectiveness of waste minimization strategies